 Thus, the results of the emergence of pseudo-democratic movements that the West so actively supported (not to say, “manipulated” them) turned out to be disastrous for the countries, their people and the very ideals of democracy.
 However, no one clearly learned any lessons from this, because the dynamics continued further.
 For example, in the past few months we have seen an increase in criticism towards states that are dissatisfied with a similar bias in Western policy and do not support it (Hungary, Czech Republic).
 Therefore, it is possible that the “people's revolution” may soon erupt in them, since they did not please Washington.

 At the same time, we did not hear a single word of criticism of Saudi Arabia, Qatar and Turkey, which directly or indirectly support Islamic terrorism (Al-Qaeda and the Islamic State) and are obsessed with the idea of overthrowing Bashar al-Assad.
 Recall that Riyadh began bloody aggression in Yemen, sending considerable military forces (almost 150) against the Hussites, which would be much better used against the IS.
 We prefer to remain silent about the conflict in Yemen, but its consequences impress: more than 000 dead and 5 wounded in a few months, 000 million refugees and 25 million disadvantaged.
 Fights there are much tougher and bloodier than in eastern Ukraine.
 In April of this year alone, the coalition led by Saudi Arabia conducted more than 000 raids, sometimes 1,3 missions a day.
-So, strikes were sent without the slightest twinge of conscience historical neighborhoods of Sana'a (a city with a 2500-year history) and accounted mainly for civilians.
-But they are silent about this, and for the Western public, if they did not talk about something in the evening news, this does not exist.
-Again double standards.
+So, strikes were sent without the slightest twinge of conscience historical quarters of Sana'a (a city with 2500 years of history) and accounted for mainly the civilian population.
+But they are silent about this, and for the Western public, if something was not said in the evening the news, it doesn't exist.
+Again, double standards.

 Recall also the key role of Turkey in the recent migration crisis.
 Ankara is responsible for the wave of migration that swept over Western Europe.
 Not being able to complete his Middle Eastern strategy, Erdogan (in recent months, a number of failures in the pre-election sphere and in foreign policy were waiting for him) decided to include (and destabilize) other parties, that is, Europeans in the first place.
 Therefore, it is completely unacceptable that the Turkish leader, a member of the international committee of the Muslim Brotherhood, was allowed 4 of October to speak at a meeting of supporters in Strasbourg, where he attacked terrorists with pathos criticism ... only the IG, and the PKK!